 Thermal Coal Position

-This position solidifies the Alliance’s commitment, especially in the context of thermal coal, to support corporate action and ambitious public policy to promote rapid decarbonisation of developed and emerging economies in a socially responsible manner.
-This position will soon be updated.
+This position solidifies NZAOA’s Commitment, especially in the context of thermal coal, to support corporate action and ambitious public policy to promote rapid decarbonization of developed and emerging economies in a socially responsible manner.